lucasjoliveau/doc/es/developer/howtos/connect_device.md

 ### Longpolling

-When any module in Odoo wants to read data from a specific device, it creates a listener identified by the IP/domain of the box and the device identifier and passes it a callback function to be called every time the device status changes.
+When any module in Konvergo ERP wants to read data from a specific device, it creates a listener identified by the IP/domain of the box and the device identifier and passes it a callback function to be called every time the device status changes.
 The callback is called with the new data as argument.